Meraki SD-WAN Hub Integration with Secure Connect

 Cisco Secure Connect challenges before the Hub Integration Solution

 Integrating Meraki SD-WAN with Secure Connect leverages Meraki Auto VPN technology.
-Meraki SD-WAN creates an Auto VPN tunnel to Secure Connect’s service edge region, which serves as head-ends deployed as hubs in Umbrella DCs.
+Meraki SD-WAN creates an Auto VPN tunnel to Secure Connect’s service edge region (enhanced head-ends), which serve as hubs to the cloud fabric in Umbrella DCs.

-There is a default route (0.0.0.0/0) that propagates from the headend. iBGP propagates this default route to the next hop (spoke) or (hub).
+There is a default route (0.0.0.0/0) that can propagate from the head-end. iBGP propagates this default route to the next hop spoke or (enabled) hub.
 As mentioned in the above hub mesh, all hubs in the organization form a mesh with each other, including the Secure Connect regional head-end hubs.
-Thus, we have the default route (0.0.0.0/0) to Secure Connect now propagating via iBGP to all the hubs part of the mesh.
+Thus, we can now enable the default route (0.0.0.0/0) to Secure Connect for iBGP to propagate to desired hubs in the mesh.

 Use Cases